osvalB/Solvent_sites_clustering/README.md

 # Solvent_sites_clustering
-This repo contains the information on how to obtain solvent sites according to https://watclust.wordpress.com/methodology/ using as input molecular dynamics in AMBER format (https://ambermd.org/).
+This repo contains a python script to obtain solvent sites according to https://watclust.wordpress.com/methodology/ using as input molecular dynamics in AMBER format (https://ambermd.org/).

 It requieres: A molecular dynamics trajectory file (*.netcdf) and a topology file (*.prmtop).